open-ch/pyrene/pyrene/DEVELOPMENT.md

 Kitchensink uses propTypes and TypeScript types to generate the documentation.

 #### Functional TypeScript components
-When using functional components in TypeScript, make sure to explicitely set the type of the props.
+When using functional components in TypeScript, make sure to explicitly set the type of the props.
 Make also sure you tag a `displayName` to the component for that component to be listed in the Kitchensink :

 ```
 export interface MyComponentProps {